Not Sure The Man In Your Life . . .

 - 1 teaspoon glycerin (optional – where to buy non-GMO glycerin)

-- ¼-½ teaspoon vanilla extract (optional – where to buy vanilla extract, how to make your own)
+- ¼-½ teaspoon vanilla extract (optional – where to buy vanilla extract, how to make homemade vanilla extract)

 * At this I am foregoing specific recommendations regarding essential oil companies.
 However, this particular oil is not carried by most companies and you may have difficulty finding it.
 If your favorite oil company does not carry it, you may try Mountain Rose Herbs.